How to Care for Synodontis Aquarium Catfish

 Most fish keepers like to have some bottom feeders in their aquarium.
-They can do a great job mopping up little pieces of food that larger, messier fish leave behind.
-Traditionally, this job has been done by the plecostomus, however catfish are starting to make a return to popularity in the hobby, and it is easy to see why.
+They can do a great job of mopping up little pieces of food that larger, messier fish leave behind.
+Traditionally, this job has been done by the plecostomus; however, catfish are starting to make a return to popularity in the hobby, and it is easy to see why.

 With beautiful finnage and a relatively gentle temperament, synodontis catfish are omnivorous scavengers that will eat algae, pellets, flakes and even live food if they're larger than it.
 Some people regard synodontis as being rabid killers, but if kept with Malawi cichlids, or larger American cichlids, they do quite well.

-Smaller fish would not survive very long in this tank.
-If the Jack Dempsey did not attack and kill them right away, the synodontis would most certainly have a go after dark.
-Synodontis are nocturnal, so you won't see them out too much during the day and you should provide them cover to sleep under.
-Fake logs, or a rock cave are perfect for this.
+Synodontis are nocturnal, so you won't see them out too much during the day, and you should provide them cover to sleep under.
+Fake logs or a rock cave are perfect for this.
 Also ensure that there is more than one hiding spot per tank.
 If you have just one, or if spaces are scarce, the fish will fight each other for them.

 If you want to see more of your synodontis catfish, it may well be worth your time investing in a moonlight, a type of aquarium lighting that simulates the light of the moon.
 This allows you to see your fish properly when they emerge from their cave, which they will do because they think it is nighttime.

 I have a suspected hybrid synodontis sharing an aquarium with a young Jack Dempsey, and aggression is fairly spread out between the two of them.
 For the most part, they leave each other alone; however, it is not uncommon to see one or the other take a swipe at its tank mate.
 Both are quite guilty of random aggression, though it is generally not serious and involves a bit of bumping and pushing rather than serious attacks.